 Building computational models using the results from experiments done by other scientists is a way to leverage the power of machine learning to guide the process of selecting new drug candidates, and has been used by large pharmaceutical companies for decades.
 There are many different techniques available for computational modeling, and this is done using powerful software.
 But this power comes with barriers that make it prohibitive for use by non-experts.

-Collaborations Pharmaceuticals Inc. have gathered a large collection of openly available data that represents over 1000 different biological targets, and for each of these targets, we have already built and validated the computational models.
+Collaborations Pharmaceuticals Inc. have gathered a large collection of openly available data that represents over 1000's of different biological targets, and for each of these targets, we have already built and validated the computational models.
 These targets include both ones that represent diseases and medical conditions, and off-targets that fall under the ADME/tox categories, and are to be avoided.
-These computational models can be made available using software that is easy to use, even by the standards of consumer software, requiring no expertise.
+These computational models can be made available using our Assay Central software that is easy to use, even by the standards of consumer software, requiring no expertise.
+We can also make the models readily shared as Java jar files.
+Some example screenshots are shown below.

 What we may not have in there already is your data, but we can change that, by working with you to integrate content and building better models.
 This can be done either privately (i.e. only you get to benefit) or as publicly (i.e. the models get better for everyone).
-Please contact us to discuss options.
+Please contact us if you would like a demonstration of what Assay Central can do.

 Recent papers on the technologies involved include: